burncycl/k8s-echo-test-cert-manager-letsencrypt/README.md

 The cert-manager health check API will not be able to hit the external endpoint to verify connectivity.
 Thus, you have to perform some DNS trickery or Firewall trickery (using Iptables).

-By using my internal DNS server, I can either point echo1.fyzix.net and echo2.fyzix.net to the internal IP address 10.9.9.50 where my Nginx Ingress is hosted.
+By using my internal DNS server, I can point echo1.fyzix.net and echo2.fyzix.net to the internal IP address 10.9.9.50 where my Nginx Ingress is hosted.
 This will faclitate health checks passing.
 See also Troubleshooting section.

 Note: This ended up having issue with helm chart installation of Nginx Ingress Controller, which I believe was due to externalTrafficPolicy setting (local vs cluster - see below Troubleshooting section).